Stacked Intelligent Metasurface-Aided Wave-Domain Signal Processing: From Communications to Sensing and Computing: SIM for Sensing

-Additionally, SIMs can function as electromagnetic signal processors, offering a compelling alternative to conventional digital computation.
-For instance, by finely tuning the transmission coefficients of all meta-atoms, a SIM can implement a two-dimensional (2D) DFT by strategically engineering wave propagation characteristics~\cite{ICC_2024_An_Stacked, JSAC_2024_An_Two}.
-This capability holds considerable promise for sensing applications having stringent requirements on computing latency.
-By applying an electromagnetic-domain DFT operator in front of a receiving array, incident electromagnetic waves automatically undergo transformation into the spatial frequency domain as they propagate through the optimized SIM structure~\cite{JSAC_2024_An_Two}.
-Consequently, the target DOA can be directly determined by analyzing signal intensity distributions across the receiving array.
-To further enhance the DOA estimation accuracy, An \emph{et al.}~\cite{JSAC_2024_An_Two} aggregated the spatial frequency spectra observed in multiple snapshots.
-As illustrated in Fig.~\ref{fig_11}(b), the transmission coefficients of the input metasurface layer were systematically reconfigured across snapshots to generate a series of 2D DFT matrices with orthogonal spatial frequency bins.
-Fig.~\ref{fig_10} compares the spatial frequency spectra obtained from both two-layer and four-layer SIM architectures in dual-target scenarios.
-The results demonstrate that deeper SIM configurations significantly enhance DFT matrix approximation fidelity, yielding a substantially refined spatial frequency spectrum.
-Experimental validation confirmed that the SIM, operating at optical computational speeds, achieved an MSE of $-40$ dB for 2D DOA estimation~\cite{JSAC_2024_An_Two}.
+Additionally, SIMs are capable of functioning as electromagnetic signal processors, holding considerable promise for sensing applications with stringent latency requirements \cite{ICC_2024_An_Stacked, JSAC_2024_An_Two}.
+By deploying a well-trained SIM in front of a receiving array, incident electromagnetic waves can be automatically transformed into the spatial frequency domain as they propagate through the optimized SIM structure~\cite{JSAC_2024_An_Two}.
+Consequently, the target DOA can be directly inferred by examining the signal intensity distribution across the receiving array.
+To further enhance DOA estimation accuracy, An \emph{et al.}~\cite{JSAC_2024_An_Two} proposed aggregating the spatial frequency spectra acquired over multiple snapshots.
+As illustrated in Fig.~\ref{fig_11}(b), the transmission coefficients of the input metasurface layer were systematically reconfigured across snapshots to synthesize a series of spatial spectra with orthogonal frequency bins.
+Fig.~\ref{fig_10} compares the spatial frequency spectra yielded by two-layer and four-layer SIM architectures in dual-target scenarios, demonstrating that deeper SIM configurations produce a substantially more refined spatial frequency spectrum.
+Experimental validation further confirmed that the SIM, operating at optical computational speeds, achieves an MSE of $-40$ dB for 2D DOA estimation~\cite{JSAC_2024_An_Two}.

 Moreover, the architecture of SIM can be scaled to enhance the capability in multi-level diffractive modulation of incident electromagnetic fields~\cite{WC_2024_An_Stacked}.
 A larger number of meta-atoms per layer translates to an expanded aperture, thereby enabling higher angular resolution in signal detection.
 Furthermore, increasing the network depth through additional layers allows for the estimation of a substantially higher number of target sources.
 Unlike conventional angle estimation techniques that impose substantial computational burdens on electronic systems, a SIM performs DOA estimation at the speed of light, making it particularly advantageous for latency-sensitive applications, such as autonomous vehicles and high-speed rail communications.
 Additionally, when multiple sources are present, the input electromagnetic field comprises a superposition of plane waves arriving from distinct directions.
 As a result, the DOA estimates are subsequently obtained by identifying the top-$K$ intensity peaks across all detection regions, where $K$ denotes the number of incident signals.
 Notably, this detection mechanism inherently enables the designed SIM architecture to simultaneously estimate both the angles and the number of target sources~\cite{LSA_2024_Gao_Super}.